2024 Best Foreign Languages & Linguistics Schools in District of Columbia

 Top District of Columbia Schools in Foreign Languages & Linguistics

-Any student who is interested in foreign languages & linguistics has to take a look at Georgetown University.
-Located in the large city of Washington, Georgetown is a private not-for-profit university with a fairly large student population.
+Every student who is interested in foreign languages & linguistics has to check out Georgetown University.
+Located in the city of Washington, Georgetown is a private not-for-profit university with a very large student population.

-Soon after graduation, foreign languages & linguistics degree recipients typically make about $39,870 at the beginning of their careers.
+Soon after graduating, foreign languages & linguistics degree recipients generally earn about $39,870 in their early careers.

-It's hard to beat Gallaudet University if you wish to pursue a degree in foreign languages & linguistics.
-Located in the large city of Washington, Gallaudet is a private not-for-profit university with a small student population.
+It is hard to beat Gallaudet University if you want to pursue a degree in foreign languages & linguistics.
+Located in the city of Washington, Gallaudet is a private not-for-profit university with a small student population.

-Soon after graduation, foreign languages & linguistics degree recipients typically earn around $43,749 at the beginning of their careers.
+After graduation, foreign languages & linguistics degree recipients generally make an average of $43,749 in their early careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.